LACMA

 Curatorial Notes

-The devotion of Our Lady of the Rosary was introduced in Guatemala in the sixteenth century.
-A famed sculpture of the Virgin was venerated in the church of Santo Domingo in Antigua and later in Guatemala City, becoming an important reference for artists.
-This small image, designed for private devotion, is decorated with intricate estofados (pictorial emulations of fine fabrics).
+This sculpture probably once included a rosary hanging from the right hand.
+The Dominican order introduced the devotion of Our Lady of the Rosary to Guatemala in the sixteenth century.
+A famed sculpture of the Virgin was venerated in the church of Santo Domingo in Antigua before it was moved to Guatemala City, becoming an important reference for artists.
+Designed for private use, LACMA’s work is decorated with intricate estofados, painted and incised patterns made to emulate fine fabrics.
 The signature on the back corresponds to the polychromer—a rare detail pointing to a pride in craft.

 Provenance